yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-by-id.markdown

 }
 {% endhighlight %}

-To read the object back from the space using its ID and the `readById` operation:
+To read the object back from the space using its ID and the `ReadById` operation:

 {% highlight csharp %}
 GigaSpace gigaSpace;
-Employee myEmployee = gigaSpace.readById(Employee.class , myEmployeeID , routingValue);
+Employee myEmployee = proxy.ReadById<Employee>(myEmployeeID , routingValue);
 {% endhighlight %}

 # Reading Multiple Entries by IDs